vim-voom/kintterToys/README.md

 Requirements
 ------------

-**Python 3** and **Tkinter** (which implies Tcl/Tk/Ttk) are required.
+The only requirements are **Python 3** and **Tkinter** (which implies Tcl/Tk/Ttk).
 Python version >=3.4 is required.
 Python version >=3.5 is recommended.

 Most Linux distros have Python 3 installed by default.
-Run command `python3` in terminal and check version number.
-If it is >=3.5, you only need to install Tkinter.
-To see if Tkinter is installed, try the following commands in python3
+Run command `python3` in a terminal and check version number: if it is >=3.5, you only need to install Tkinter.
+To check if Tkinter is installed, run the following commands:

-shell:
+    $ python3
     >>> import tkinter
     >>> tkinter._test()